 Ortho-mosaiced images transform simple aerial photographs into maps.
 Orthophotos can service as the base layer in many GIS and other mapping applications such as displaying road vectors and contour.
 Additionally, orthophotos can be used as a source of measurement much like a traditional map.
 The orthophoto offers a sweeping view of a large scene which allows for more intuitive analysis versus a disconnected set of raw imagery.

 A quality orthophoto is not simply a collection of images that have been stitched together.
 A good orthophoto is perspective corrected so that the contents of the orthophoto are true, accurate representations of the 3D scene.
 This perspective correction allows for accurate measurements to be taken directly from the photograph.
-Orthophotos produced by Umap processing are expertly orthorectified, with the image being corrected for scale, camera tilt, lens distortion, and topographic relief.
-Umap processing produces truly measurably, map-quality images.
+Orthophotos produced by PixElement processing are expertly orthorectified, with the image being corrected for scale, camera tilt, lens distortion, and topographic relief.
+PixElement processing produces truly measurably, map-quality images.

 Contour maps clearly illustrate the change in elevation by tracing fixed elevations with contoured lines.
 These maps provide valuable insight for a variety of applications and are particularly useful in construction for mapping water flow and drainage.